 |Best For||Young adults, couples who like to cuddle, guest rooms||Couples or taller adults who like to sprawl out|

-For a high-level overview of the differences between these two mattress sizes — including dimensions, surface area, price, bedroom size, and people they work best for— use our full vs. queen comparison chart above.
+For a high-level overview of the differences between these two mattress sizes — including dimensions, surface area, price, bedroom size, and people they work best for— check out how full vs. queen mattresses compare:

 If you need a full size mattress, embrace Casper coziness with our luxury mattress in a box.
 Our full size mattresses are made with premium layers of comfort to ensure a good night’s sleep every night.

-While a queen-sized mattress is a popular option for couples, it could feel cramped for those that are tall or prefer extra room.
+While a queen-sized mattress is a popular option for couples, it could feel cramped for those who are tall or prefer extra room.
 A full is a better fit for single sleepers.

-For example, Casper full-sized mattresses range from $374–$2,545, while the Casper queen-sized mattresses range anywhere from $449–$2,695.
-The price difference isn’t huge, but it’s something to keep in mind if you’re on a tight budget.
+The price difference between the Full and a Queen size mattresses isn’t huge, but it’s something to keep in mind if you’re on a tight budget.

 Accessories include anything from pillows to a nice duvet.
 Because both full-sized beds and queen beds are incredibly common, finding accessories for these two mattress sizes should be no problem at all.